kevinveenbirkenbach/cymais/roles/docker-nextcloud/README.md

 - **Automated Configuration Management:** Uses additive configuration files to dynamically merge system settings into `config.php`.
 - **Integrated Backup & Recovery:** Provides built-in support for backup and restoration operations to safeguard your data.
 - **Extensible Plugin Framework:** Easily manage and configure hundreds of Nextcloud plugins using the OCC command line tool.

+## Documentation

+A detailled documentation for the use and administration of Nextcloud on CyMaIS you will find [here](docs/README.md)

 ## Additional Resources